Woweeza/Linus_BlueStampPortfolio/index.md

 ## Challenges Faced

-The biggest challenge that I faced was when I was assembling the base, I kept screwing in the wrong servo arm into the hole where it is supposed to go.
+The biggest challenge that I faced was when I was assembling the base, I kept screwing in the wrong servo arm into the wrong hole.
 So when I realized my mistake, I would have to take apart half the base just to put in the right servo arm.
 The screws that kept the servo arm in place were also super tiny so it was really hard getting them in and out.
 I put the wrong servo arm in twice before I got the right one in.

 ## Next Steps